 Justwealth also runs a series of promotions all year round to better service a broader client base.
 For instance, it launched a promotion to boost the investment options available for students and fresh graduates who might want to start investing but have limited resources.

 Is Justwealth Safe and Legit?

 Safety is a crucial factor when it comes to any online portfolio manager.
-Justwealth meets a fiduciary standard, which means it is obligated to consider your benefit above its own.
-Justwealth is also insured with the Canada Investment Protection Fund (CIPF) to cover account assets for up to $1 million.
+Justwealth meets a fiduciary standard, meaning it must consider your benefit above its own.
+Justwealth is also insured by the Canada Investment Protection Fund (CIPF) to cover account assets for up to $1 million.
 Justwealth uses BBS Securities as its custodian to hold the funds to provide you with further peace of mind.

 Other robo-advisor products that I can compare Justwealth to are Wealthsimple, Questrade’s Questwealth, and BMO SmartFolio.

 Wealthsimple is the most popular robo-advisor product in Canada.
 While both of them operate as online portfolio managers, there are a few critical differences between them.
 Wealthsimple charges an overall lower fee for smaller accounts with the platform.

 Wealthsimple also offers a wide assortment of features that can boost better financial practices and savings for you.
 You can find out more about Wealthsimple in my Wealthsimple Review.